Ngwero/serial-verifier-app/README.md

 ## 📖 How to Use

-### 1. Manual Entry
+### 1. Scan Concert Tickets
-1. Type a 5-digit serial number (00001-20000) in the input field
-2. Click "Verify" or press Enter
-3. View immediate feedback and updated statistics

-### 2. Barcode Scanning
-1. Click the **"Scan"** button (green button with barcode icon)
+1. Click the **"Scan Concert Ticket"** button (large green button)
 2. Grant camera permissions when prompted
-3. Position the barcode within the scanning frame
+3. Position the ticket barcode within the scanning frame
-4. The scanner will automatically detect and verify the barcode
+4. The scanner will automatically detect and verify the ticket
 5. Results are added to the scan history automatically

-### 3. View History
+### 2. View History
-- All scans are displayed in the history section
+- All ticket scans are displayed in the history section
-- Use the search box to filter by serial number
+- Use the search box to filter by ticket code
 - Click "Clear History" to reset all data

 ## 🎯 Supported Barcode Formats

 The scanner supports multiple barcode formats:
-- **Code 128** (most common for serial numbers)
+- **Code 128** (most common for concert tickets)
 - **EAN-13, EAN-8**
 - **Code 39, Code 39 VIN**
 - **UPC-A, UPC-E**